afzalahmed786/Study_Helper/README.md

-# FACE AND EYE DETECTION:
+# STUDY HELPER:
-Code for detecting face and eyes using OpenCV
+Code for Detecting posture and drowsiness